-Brand guidelines are something that allows you to keep full supervision over your brand and the way it’s presented.
+Brand guidelines are something that allows you to give full direction over your brand and the way it’s presented.
 Companies have to ensure brand compliance to protect their image, identity, and all brand-related assets.
 But how does it work in practice?
 Let’s take a look.

 Suppose you’ve built your company from the ground up.
 Every single element of your brand identity is carefully refined and tested.
-After years of operation, you gained your customers’ trust and engagement.
+After years of operation, you’ve gained your customers’ trust and engagement.
 They value your brand and the products that you make.
-You’ve put so much work to make sure everything works.
+You’ve put in so much effort to make sure everything works.
 Naturally, you want to protect it, and make sure it doesn’t come undone by staying consistent.
 How can brand guidelines help to achieve that?

-And this is what brand compliance is all about.
-It ensures that your brand (as well as its products, message, and values) remain consistent and intact.
+This is what brand compliance is all about.
+It ensures that your brand (as well as its products, message, and values) remain consistent as intended.
 Today, it can be challenging to maintain brand compliance with all these new communication channels.
 But the juice is definitely worth the squeeze!

 It’s high time to protect your brand

 It all starts with creating brand guidelines (also known as a brand style guide).
 It’s a set of rules and brand principles outlining how your brand should be presented along with examples and sometimes templates.
 Typically, these guidelines are gathered to make everything legible and transparent.
-Brand style guides comprise:
+Brand style guides generally comprise of:

-- Logo(s): including your main logo, secondary logo, icons, and other logo-related elements
+- Logo(s): including your main logo, secondary logo, marks, and other logo-related elements

 - Typography: fonts, sizes, styles, hierarchy

-- Voice and tone: how you communicate with the market
+- Voice and tone: how you communicate for specific audiences and purposes

 Many companies publish their brand guidelines online so access is easier for all approved parties and information is easy to update.
 Those which are working with large teams often use a brand portal to keep their brand consistent across all touchpoints.
 Let’s examine three such examples.